-Indigo is the best most sure hearting radicchio we’ve grown.
-Suitable for all year round growing it is reliable even during the hottest periods of the year.
+Indigo is a sure hearting radicchio.
+Suitable for year round growing it crops reliably even during the hottest periods of the year.
 10 to 12cm diameter heads are a rich burgundy colour and have a terrific flavour.

 Makes 10-12cm long red roots with a crisp white flesh.
 The flavour is both hot and sweet.
 A favourite of northern Chinese cuisine and can be roasted with soya sauce and sesame seed.
 Slow to bolt they can be sown year round.

 This half-long 12-15cm roots is the most commonly grown variety in Korea.
 It’s a good choice for gardens with thinner soils.
 Excellent flavour and can be used fresh in salads, in pickles and in miso soup.
 Sow seed in rows 5cm apart, thin to 10-15cm.